Subterrane/ohCrapJS/README.md

 # ohCrapJS
-A more apt and shorter call for console.errror
+A more apt and shorter call for console.error